Folk and art music in China: qin and shawm music

 - strictly transmitted by specialist musicians

-- music theory (e.g. key, metre, instrumentation, structure)
+- equipped with music theory (e.g. terminology for key, metre, instrumentation, structure, and so on)

 - widely distributed